nativescript-vue/nativescript-vue.org/content/docs/en/getting-started/1-quick-start.md

 So, the component runs and shows on your screen.
 You're excited but you want to make it your own.
 Hack away at the default code suggested by the Playground.
 Fix sizes and labels, remove or add elements.

-Go to `app.css` and switch up the styling a bit. experiment with colors and font sizes.
+Go to `app.css` and switch up the styling a bit.
+Experiment with colors and font sizes.

 ## Next steps